henryr/cap-faq/README.md

 restrictive failure model.
 We'll call these kinds of partitions _total partitions_.

-The proof of the CAP Theorem relied on a total partition.
+The proof of CAP relied on a total partition.
 In practice, these are arguably the most likely since all messages may flow through one component; if that fails then message loss is usually total between two nodes.

+## 7. Why is CAP true?

+The basic idea is that if a client writes to one side of a partition, any reads that go to the other side of that partition can't possibly know about the most recent write.
+Now you're faced with a choice: do you respond to the reads with potentially stale information, or do you wait (potentially forever) to hear from the other side of the partition and compromise availability?

+This is a proof by _construction_ - we demonstrate a single situation where a system cannot be consistent and available.
+One reason that CAP gets some press is that this constructed scenario is not completely unrealistic.
+It is not uncommon for a total partition to occur if networking equipment should fail.

-## When does a system have to give up C or A?
+## 8. When does a system have to give up C or A?

-The CAP Theorem only guarantees that there is _some_ circumstance in which a system must give up either C or A. Let's call that circumstance a _critical condition_.
+CAP only guarantees that there is _some_ circumstance in which a system must give up either C or A. Let's call that circumstance a _critical condition_.
 The theorem doesn't say anything about how likely that critical condition is.
-Both C and A are strong
-guarantees: they hold only if 100% of operations meet their requirements.
-A single inconsistent read, or unavailable write, invalidates either C or A.
+Both C and A are strong guarantees: they hold only if 100% of operations meet their requirements.
+A single inconsistent read, or unavailable write, invalidates either C or
+A. But until that critical condition is met, a system can be happily consistent _and_ available and not contravene any known laws.

-Since most distributed systems are long running, and may see millions of requests in their lifetime, the CAP Theorem tells us to be
+Since most distributed systems are long running, and may see millions of requests in their lifetime, CAP tells us to be
 cautious: there's a good chance that you'll realistically hit one of these critical conditions, and it's prudent to understand how your system will fail to meet either C or A.

-##.
-Why do some people get annoyed when I characterise my system as CA?
+## 9. Why do some people get annoyed when I characterise my system as CA?

-Brewer's keynote, the Gilbert paper, and many other treatments, places C, A and P on an equal footing as desirable properties of an implementation.
-However, this is often considered to be a misleading presentation, since you cannot build 'partition tolerance'; your system either might experience partitions or it won't.
+Brewer's keynote, the Gilbert paper, and many other treatments, places C, A and P on an equal footing as desirable properties of an implementation and effectively say 'choose two!'.
+However, this is often considered to be a misleading presentation, since you cannot build - or choose! - 'partition tolerance': your system either might experience partitions or it won't.

-The CAP Theorem is better understood as describing the tradeoffs you have to make when you are building a system that may suffer partitions.
+CAP is better understood as describing the tradeoffs you have to make when you are building a system that may suffer partitions.
 In practice, this is every distributed system: there is no 100% reliable network.
 So (at least in the distributed context) there